facultyai/sbt-houserules/README.md

 _Note:_ with `sbt-houserules`, `scalafmtCheckAll` checks formatting of all `.scala` sources (including `test/` and `it/`).
 Checking `.sbt` files is done separately by `scalafmtSbtCheck`

+## Publishing

+Run `sbt publish` with your AWS credentials to cloud account.

 ## Testing TODO